 Have you ever noticed that, on days when your SI joints are out of alignment, you get out of breath faster when you walk?
 Or that it’s just harder to move overall?
 Each step you take seems to make your muscles tense up more.

-That’s because A) the SI joints are not doing their job as shock absorbers, and B) your muscles aren’t being allowed to operate at their ideal lengths.
+b) your muscles aren’t being allowed to operate at their ideal lengths.
 So it just becomes harder for you to do every little thing.

 When I first noticed this: